tewhatuora/api-standards/docs/api-development/Asynchronous APIs/06-APIDesignandDocumentation.md

 ## AsyncAPI

 [AsyncAPI](https://www.asyncapi.com) is the preferred documentation standard for Asynchronous APIs published within the New Zealand Health Sector.
-Version 3 and above of the AsyncAPI specification **SHOULD** be used when using this standard.
+[Version 2.5](https://v2.asyncapi.com/docs/reference/specification/v2.5.0) and above of the AsyncAPI specification **SHOULD** be used when using this standard.

 An example AsyncAPI spec is displayed below, which demonstrates an Event-Carried State Message using a Pub/Sub pattern.
 It defines the event by extending the CloudEvents specification, which specifies the custom data contained in the `birthEventMessage` message.